michael-hartmann/caps/README.md

 # L/R, L, R, T, ldim, E*(L+R)/(hbar*c)
 0.01333333333333333, 2e-06, 0.00015, 300, 525, -437.9074196681792
 ```
-Due to parallelization you might not get the exactly the exactly same result.
+Due to parallelization you might not get the exactly same numerical value for
+the free energy.

 Documentation
 -------------